Finances in Retirement - Investments

 So, what’s the best way to avoid behavioral biases during challenging markets?

-It is necessary to understand behavioral finance concepts and how they affect one’s decision-making process.
+Understanding behavioral finance concepts and how they affect one’s decision-making process is necessary.
 Understanding our tendencies and common biases is essential for better long-term financial decisions.
 While it’s difficult to avoid emotional biases altogether, there are practical steps we can take to help reduce their impact.

 STEPS TO REDUCE BEHAVIORAL FINANCE BIASES